abilandz/PH8124/Lecture_5/Lecture_5.md

 File_0.inf File_1.inf ...
 File_999.inf
 File_0.dat File_1.dat ...
 File_999.dat
 ```
-How to delete each 4th file within the interval 111 to 222, whose extension is either ```.log``` or ```.inf```?
+How to delete each 4th file within the interval 111 to 222, whose extension is ```.log``` or ```.inf```, but not ```.dat```?
 If you use the brace expansion, the solution is very simple and elegant:
 ```bash
 ls File_{111..222..4}.{log,inf} # always ls before deleting! rm File_{111..222..4}.{log,inf}
 ```
-Without brace expansion, the solution would take some serious work as you would need to set up the script with loops, string comparisons, etc.
+Without brace expansion the solution would take much more work.
+It is also possible to nest brace expansion, but this is rarely used in practice.